-For instance the word “insurance” only appears twice in the Vanguard Personal Advisor Services Brochure filed with the SEC.
-Both instances relate to Vanguard Variable Annuity.
-You are not getting advice on life insurance, disability insurance, or health insurance.
-The phrase “tax planning” does not appear in the brochure at all.
-Social Security appears once, relating to goal forecasting, not relating to planning a strategy for when you should take Social Security.
+For instance, the word “insurance” doesn’t appear at all in the Vanguard Personal Advisor Services Brochure filed with the SEC dated March 30, 2021.
+You are not getting advice on life insurance, disability insurance, health insurance, or long-term care insurance.
+The phrase “tax planning” does not appear in the brochure either.
+Social Security appears once, relating to the projected income, not relating to planning a strategy for when you should take Social Security.

-You can ask the Vanguard advisor questions on financial planning and you may get a high level answer pointing you to a general direction, but don’t expect a detailed analysis on subjects beyond managing your investments.
+You can ask the Vanguard advisor questions on financial planning and you may get a high-level answer pointing you in a general direction, but don’t expect a detailed analysis on subjects beyond managing your investments.

-A former client of Vanguard Personal Advisor Services reported that Vanguard does not use specific lot identification to minimize capital gains in rebalancing.
-The service also does not advise how much a client should convert from a traditional IRA to a Roth IRA.
+A former client of Vanguard Personal Advisor Services reported that Vanguard did not use specific lot identification to minimize capital gains in rebalancing.
+The service also did not advise how much a client should convert from a traditional IRA to a Roth IRA.

 Investments At Vanguard vs All Your Investments